 Diabetic retinopathy is the fastest growing cause of blindness globally.
 The condition is normally diagnosed by a highly trained doctor carefully examining a scan of the eye.
 If caught early, effective treatments are available.
 But if caught late, the disease progresses into irreversible blindness.
 In much of the world, there simply are not enough doctors available to support the volume of screening required to protect the population.

 In a close collaboration with doctors and international healthcare systems, Google has developed a state-of-the-art computer vision system for reading retinal fundus images for diabetic retinopathy.
 Our early results are very encouraging, and we shared some of them in JAMA recently.
 However, there is still much work to do.
 Ultimately, we hope to help real doctors and clinics expand global screening capacity to cover all the at-risk individuals in the world.

 There are countless opportunities for machine intelligence to improve the accuracy and availability of healthcare.
 We hope that our work in retinopathy will serve as one of many demonstrations of this potential.
 To that end, we are actively engaged in many other healthcare projects in collaboration with doctors and medical systems.

 Note: We are always open to research collaborations on large medical datasets of all types, not just ophthalmic imaging.
-If you know of an organization that would like to partner with us, please contact email@example.com.
+If you know of an organization that would like to work with us, please fill out this form.
+And if you are interested in job or internship opportunities, please visit the Work at Google page.